ByteCrak07/github-app-actions/README.md

-# Github App for creating a test github action
+# Github App for creating a simple github action

 ## Steps to run the app

-### 1. Clone the repository
+### 1. Clone the repository 📁

 ```bash
 # Clone the repository